bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image132.png){width="6.5in"
 height="2.8604166666666666in"}

-That\'s two changes from the previous configuration.
+That&apos;s two changes from the previous configuration.

-Let\'s examine them.
+Let&apos;s examine them.

 The grid template columns property has been added into the CSS code to set the size of each of the three columns using pixel values.